ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 for who files taxes:

 - Assume that 95% of spouses file jointly, this can be randomly assigned.
 [Nolo]_ Others will file separately.
+    * The only spouses we will recognize are [Reference person, Opp-sex spouse] and [Reference person, Same-sex spouse].
+    * The reference person will submit the form, the spouse will be listed as the joint filer.
+    * There does not need to be persistance in who files jointly, it can be re-randomly drawn each year.
 - All other non-married simulants in a household with a W2 or 1099 will file separately, based on the income rules above (e.g., a low-income earner in a house with other earners will be randomly assigned to file or not file independent of others in the household)
 - If the reference person in the household is employed and filing taxes, they will claim all in the house that qualify as a dependent based on these rules:
     * Do not claim a "housemate/roommate" or "other nonrelative" as a dependent
     * The dependent must have lived with the reference person for greater than 1 year
     * The dependent's income must be below $4300
-- If the reference person is unemployed or not filing taxes (low income), the highest earner in the household will claim dependents based on the same rules
+- If the reference person is unemployed or not filing taxes (low income), the relative (not housemate or other non-relative) who is the highest earner in the household will claim dependents based on the same rules.
+If there are no relatives filing taxes in the household, no one will claim dependents. **For now when incomes are all the same, randomly assign to any relative earner**

 **Data Errors/Noise**
 In the future, we will add a noise function designed to replicate